 Under the Northern Territory’s Environment Assessment Act (referred to as the ‘EA Act’), an assessment of potential environmental impacts is undertaken for the whole environment, unlike the EPBC Act which only ultimately considers potential impacts to MNES.
 There is scope for the NT Government to undertake assessments on behalf of the Australian Government, where and when relevant.

-Further information regarding the environmental assessment processes at the Northern Territory, Western Australian and Australian Government levels can be found at:
+Further information regarding the environmental assessment processes at the Northern Territory and Australian Government levels can be found at:

 Key steps to effective environment assessments